IBM/ibm-cloud-sdk-common/README.md

 the `Retry-After` header, the value of that response header will be used as the retry interval.
-If no `Retry-After` header is found in the response, then an exponential backoff policy will be used such that successive retries would use wait times of 1, 2, 4, 8, and 16 seconds up to the `maxRetryInterval`.
+If no `Retry-After` header is found in the response, then an exponential backoff policy will be used such that successive retries would use wait times of 1, 2, 4, 8, and 16 seconds.
 </details>
 <details><summary>Python</summary>
 To enable automatic retries programmatically in the Python SDK, use the service client's